[UK] The Times

 By that it can be seen that by now anyone who never grew up to become mature can be considered to be an infant, and that the killing of infants, always barely a crime and hardly ever worth mentioning much, let alone meting out punishment for, has come to involve a large population of people other than merely newly-born children that are just one or two days old.

 However, only women may avail themselves of the category of crime “infanticide.”
 When men commit child murder, they will virtually always be punished for the far more severe category “child murder” to the full extent of the law.
 That means that men will serve time for it.
-Women, being able to claim that the murder of a child of any age is merely an infanticide will be able to get away almost always with at most than a nominal sentence (well, maybe a bit of mandatory counselling on weekends, to help them with the grief that having been forced to commit infanticide had caused them — of which series of counselling sessions they often do not completely attend for more than the first or second sessions).
+Women, being able to claim that the murder of a child of any age is merely an infanticide will be able to get away with almost always at most a nominal sentence (well, maybe a bit of mandatory counselling on weekends, to help them with the grief that having been forced to commit infanticide had caused them — which series of counselling sessions they often do not completely attend for more than the first one or two sessions).

 There is increasingly more confusion in our society as to what gender equality is all about.
 It is no wonder.
 The law treats women as infantile, never fully matured adults to whom all sort of coddling must be extended.
 Feminism brought that about, and it is not finished, by a long shot, to make that institutional discrimination against women a lot worse.
+Pity the poor women, never able to assume full responsibility for their actions, perpetually mired in discrimination.